0

 Mayfair, City, Canary Wharf

-Goodman are also behind Burger & Lobster and Zelman Meats and this is their more high-end flagship brand.
-A serious steakhouse with well-sourced meat aged in-house (if you're really into it, ask to see inside their meat fridge) and a huge variety of cuts.
+Goodman are also the people behind Burger & Lobster and Zelman Meats, but this is their more high-end flagship brand and the Mayfair restaurant was where the group started.
+It's a more serious steakhouse with well-sourced meat aged in-house (if you're really into it, ask to see inside their meat fridge) and a huge variety of cuts.
+They source the beef from farmers in the Lake District and Nebraska, so that as well as UK options, they put a big focus on USDA steak.
+You'll also have the option to see all the cuts on a platter before you choose, which really helps.

-Best sides: Mac n cheese with truffle salsa
+Best sides: Mac n cheese with truffle salsa, but the truffle parmesan chips are also excellent.

 Book Goodman: Mayfair | City | Canary Wharf